Matthew530419/Web-API/README_WebAPI.md

 #### 11-2.
 CSS file

-- Box sizing should be defined on global scope at first to place on same alignment of boxes.
-If not defined box sizing, in case you want to use input and define padding, size of input is wider than other boxs.
-  `text-align` controls position of text per box. `justify-content` controls position on main axis. `align-items` controls not only position on opposite axis.
+- Box sizing should be defined on global scope at first to place boxes on same alignment of boxes.
+If not defined box sizing, in case you want to use input and define padding, size of input is wider than other boxes.
+CSS property named `text-align` controls position of text per box.
+CSS property named `justify-content` controls position on main axis.
+CSS property named `align-items` controls position on opposite axis.
 In case you use `display: flex` `and flex-direction: column`, main axis and opposite axis should be changed each other.
 In addition, use CSS properties on class of box in which div created or related to certain space directly if you want to apply to the space.
-For example, width is applied to class named `.list` to place same alginment and height is applied to class named `.items` to use height only on tag of ul except for header and footer.
-For second example, justify-content is applied to class named `.item` because of div and parent class of child classes named `.item__name` and `.item__button`.
+For example, width should be applied to class named `.list` to place same alginment and height should be applied to class named `.items` to use height only on tag named `ul` except for `header` and `footer`.
+For second example, justify-content should be applied to class named `.item` because of empty box named `div`. `.item` is parent class of child classes named `.item__name` and `.item__button`.
 Please remind those.

 - In case you want gradient color, Please refer https://cssgradient.io/.